-Successful candidates will have an excellent background in organic chemistry, molecular biology, or biochemistry as exemplified by previous high standard project work and a first class or upper second degree at masters level.
+We have an opportunity for an IBIOIC funded position (EU/UK only) with Xanthella and the University of Glasgow to explore cyanobacterial metabolites.
+Successful candidates for this position will have an excellent background in molecular biology, or biochemistry and analytical techniques as exemplified by previous high standard project work and a first class or upper second degree at BSc or masters level.

 For informal enquiries please contact Dr Rebecca Goss at email@example.com